 The last part of the Duke Nukem Forever series also featured that.
 The authors added a lot of jokes on other franchises of first-person shooters.
 You can find armor from Halo on the levels, which Duke will refuse to wear because it is for the weak.
 The body of the hero Doom will be on one of the locations who will lie in another battle, which will also be sarcastically noted by Nuke.

 And there are a lot of such bumps during the passage, and the developers are not stingy about the expression.

 The developers of True Crime decided to make fun of RockStar while creating the game by adding large graffiti with a distorted RS logo on one of the buildings.
 The joke turned out to be rather strange, but it was clear who exactly True Crime authors wanted to hurt.

-Obviously, the joke came to RockStar office, and those who created San Andreas decided to joke in return.
-Thus, there were advertising posters of the company in the cities of the game, that deals with garbage collection.
+Obviously, the joke came to the RockStar office, and those who created San Andreas decided to joke in return.
+Thus, there were advertising posters of the company in the cities of the game, that deal with garbage collection.
 The billboard text says that they will quickly clean up any old garbage.
 And the company is called “True Criminal Cleaners”, which directly refers to True Crime.

 - Even a nerd is satisfied?!
 LOL!
 GG WP!